amolapratap/captcha-solver-..._ab12-.../README.md

 ## Features
 - Display captcha request from URL
-- Simulate the solving of the captcha with a random text for demonstration purposes
+- Simulate the solving of the captcha
 - Notify a callback URL with the solved text

 ## Usage